tasket/wyng-backup/README.md

 If you're in a pinch and need to use the data in a Wyng snapshot, you should first make your own copy or snapshot of the Wyng snapshot using `cp --reflink` or `lvcreate -s` and use that instead.

 * Error _"Cached metadata is newer"_ indicates that something has reverted the archive to an earlier state.
-This could be due to a rollback attack, but could also be the result of your own actions such as keeping multiple copies of the same archive and alternately mounting them at the same location (in which case giving each copy a slightly different dir name can avert this error".
+This could be due to a rollback attack, but could also be the result of your own actions such as keeping multiple copies of the same archive and alternately mounting them at the same location (in which case giving each copy a slightly different dir name can avert this error"; it could also be the result of a Wyng cache handling bug.
 Use the `--force-allow-rollback` option if you need to recover from this error and use the older archive as is.

 * Metadata cached under _/var/lib/wyng_ may also be manually deleted.
 However, the _archive.\*_ root files in each 'a_*' directory are part of Wyng's defense against rollback attacks, so if you